Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 - `CustomWirePlacer` **Must have!**: Replaces the vanilla wire placer with a power-user tool (that you won't want to miss later on).
 - `SimulationControl`: Adds a console command `tps`, which is much less complicated than `server "simulation.rate <number>"`.
 - `RandomDebugCollection`: Prints stack traces (that happen when going to error screen) to logs and prints compiler errors, which normally require `loglevel trace`.
-- `FixCompilerOnClient`: Fixes the compiler from breaking if Harmony is loaded.
 - `EcconiasChaosClientMod`: Mod made for Ecconia to dump many features like custom skybox in.
 Nothing consumer friendly, don't use it.
 - `DisableSuccFileReloading`: Prevents SUCC from reloading a file, if it got changed.
 Helps running multiple LW instances and fixes a 0.91 preview bug on Linux, preventing the game start.

 Libraries:

-- `DllUtil`: Loads DLL files (like for example Harmony) into runtime.
-- `LWHarmony`: Loads Harmony into the runtime.
 - `EccsWindowHelper`: Allows mods to more easily create LogicWorld-Styled windows (menus).

 #### Server: